Living with a Chronic Condition: Five Fast Tips to Start Your Morning Right

 5. Listen to Something Positive

-While it’s important to know what’s going on in the world, our society tends to over-consume news, and a lot of it is negative and depressing.
+While it is important to be informed, our society tends to over-consume news, and most of it is negative and depressing.
 Break the cycle and start your morning listening to something uplifting and positive, like a podcast or music you enjoy.

 Have a question?
 Drop me line!